phoenixperry/phd/planning/proposal and timeline.md

 _note each month is counted from the 15 - the 15th_

 **May - June**
+  * define & find citations for methodology in HCI that is useful
+* define & find citations for methods from games
+* craft mixed methods notes
 * Read and make notes on 10 papers a week
 * Find 10 games examples a week
 * Fix up the first version of our ideas for Thrum into something more stable than what I have now